It’s the one question I hear most often. It has various forms:

 Should you add more cheese?
 Or build a better mousetrap first?

 You can attract a million mice, but if the trap stinks, you’ll catch nothing.

 Let’s mix in one more metaphor: lead generation is a chain.
 Every link must be strong for it to work properly.
-If there is a weak link at the end of the experience of your audience, every previous effort will be wasted.
+If there is a weak link at the end of the experience for your audience, every previous effort will be wasted.

 That’s the case for beginning at the end, at the bottom of the funnel: focus on the most valuable audience (current visitors and prospects) in the most valuable moment (on the money pages).